daniel-p-green/alain-ai-learning-platform/packages/alain-kit/README.md

 * Assessments – `ipywidgets`-based MCQs plus summary and next steps.

 ## Validators

+### QA Gate

+`validation/qa-gate.ts` performs a deterministic, <1ms sanity pass before launching the heavier validators.
+It checks that:

+- the outline has a title, steps, setup details, and at least one exercise;
+- every outline step has a generated section with meaningful markdown (≥800 chars) and at least one code cell; and
+- no TODO/TBD/FIXME placeholders are left in the generated content.

+If a requirement is missing the pipeline fails fast; structural warnings (e.g., short markdown) are bubbled back so the caller can regenerate sections before invoking the more expensive quality tooling.

 * **Quality** – ensures objectives, prerequisites, setup, 6–12 steps, exercises, summary, references; enforces markdown ratio, readability (Flesch-Kincaid target 14–20), step token limits.
 * **Colab** – pattern-based fixes for `%pip`, `.env` guidance, device mapping; optional Gemini rewrites; reports fix counts and compatibility.